klaytn/kips/KIPs/kip-34.md

 #### AbstractKeyring

 `AbstractKeyring` is an abstract class of keyring classes.
 It stores the account address and private key(s).
-All keyring classes extends the `AbstractKeyring` class.
+All keyring classes extend the `AbstractKeyring` class.

 ##### Variables